Can you return a car you just bought?

 Can’t return your car?
 You still have options.

 - Sell it.
-By selling your car to someone else, you might be able to get out of being stuck with a car you don’t like.
-You might be unable to recoup the full amount you paid the dealer because a car depreciates as soon as it’s driven off the car lot.
-You’ll be on the hook for paying the difference between the dealership price and the price the buyer pays for the vehicle.
+By selling your car to someone else, you can get out of being stuck with a car you don’t like.
+You might be unable to recoup the full amount you paid because a car depreciates as soon as it’s driven off the lot.
+You must pay the difference between the financed amount and the price the buyer pays for the vehicle.

 - Ask for voluntary repossession.
 If you can’t afford the monthly payments, you could call the lender and ask for a voluntary repossession.
-Although this would eliminate your monthly payments, you should think twice before taking this action.
+Think twice before taking this action.
 A lender can still report the repossession to the credit bureaus.
 Repossession negatively impacts your credit score for up to seven years, making it more expensive to take out a future auto loan.
+A lender may also refuse to repossess a car.

 - Refinance your auto loan.
 If your monthly payments are too high, you can refinance your car loan by extending your term or securing a lower interest rate.
 While taking this step will reduce your credit score slightly, the effects are only temporary.
 In fact, after just a few months of making payments, your credit score should rebound or even improve.